Medical expert of the article

 Complications after the procedure

-X-ray is a very common diagnostic technique for both adults and children.
-Although children are prescribed a study only if there are vital indications.
-If the risk of developing complications from the pathological process exceeds the possible harm from the irradiating dose of X-ray, doctors perform diagnostics, giving preference to modern X-ray technology.
+X-ray is a very common diagnostic method for both adults and children.
+Although children are prescribed the examination only if there are vital indications.
+If the risk of complications from the pathological process exceeds the possible harm from the radiation dose of X-ray, doctors perform diagnostics, giving preference to modern X-ray equipment.

-In general, the destructive effect of X-ray radiation largely depends on the duration and degree of radiation exposure, on the number of times the images are taken.
-If the exposure is prolonged, then an increased risk of developing certain complications is not excluded:
+In general, the destructive effect of X-rays largely depends on the duration and degree of radiation exposure, and the frequency of imaging.
+If the irradiation is prolonged, then the risk of developing certain complications cannot be ruled out:

 - blood diseases;